 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

-Vall de Núria, Spain: A Guide to this Beautiful Mountainous Destination
+Vall de Núria, l Spain: A Guide to this Beautiful Mountainous Destination

 Imagine taking a 40-minute train ride in the mountains, then arriving at a rolling, lush, green valley.
-It has one solitary building, a large lake, and is surrounded by rolling grass and towering Pyrenees mountains.
-One of the most stunning landscapes in Catalonia, Vall de Nuria is situated in an isolated valley in the high Pyrenees mountains.
-“Magical” is the only way I can describe Vall de Nuria.
+It has a beautiful building complex, a large lake, and is surrounded by rolling grass and towering Pyrenees mountains.
+One of the most stunning landscapes in Catalonia, Vall de Núria is situated in an isolated valley in the high Pyrenees mountains.
+“Magical” is the only way I can describe Vall de Núria.
 I’m convinced that the Vall de Núria mountains are healing. with its overwhelming beauty and striking calmness.
 It’s magic, I say!

 The valley is a scene straight out of a painting or a movie.
 (I immediately thought of Midsommar, where the scene is a pastoral paradise.
 Then a hellish bloody nightmare ensues.)